 The Company's investment objective is to keep its promises to policyholders by earning competitive net investment income within prudent and strategic asset allocation, asset liability management, and risk management frameworks.
 This includes portfolio and issuer diversification and careful consideration of various scenarios including interest rate, credit, and liquidity risks through market cycles.
-The Company's investment portfolio consists primarily of available-for-sale debt and equity securities, agency residential mortgage-backed securities, directly underwritten commercial real estate mortgages, and contract loans.
+The Company's investment portfolio consists primarily of available-for-sale debt and equity securities, agency mortgage-backed securities, directly underwritten commercial real estate mortgages and contract loans.

-As of December 31, 2019, total assets were \$35.8 billion, primarily attributable to investments that support life insurance policy and annuity contracts with more than 938,000 customers.
-Cash and investments increased \$5.5 billion in 2019, which included a \$1.2 billion increase in the fair value of derivative assets, primarily equity index options used to hedge our indexed product liabilities, and a \$1.8 billion increase in net unrealized gains on available-for-sale debt securities and equity securities.
-After excluding net unrealized gains and losses, total assets at December 31, 2019 were \$34.5 billion compared to \$30.5 billion at December 31, 2018, and the Company's investments in available-for-sale debt and equity securities grew \$1.8 billion to \$22.0 billion, driven primarily by strong cash flows from our growing life and annuity business.
-The remainder of the portfolio consists primarily of commercial mortgage loans, other invested assets, cash, trading debt and equity securities, policy loans, and other short-term investments.
+As of December 31, 2020, total assets were \$40.4 billion, primarily attributable to investments that support life insurance policy and annuity contracts with more than 1,000,000 customers.
+Cash and investments increased \$4.6 billion from December 31, 2019, which included a \$1.5 billion increase in the fair value of derivative assets, primarily equity index options used to hedge our indexed product liabilities, and a \$1.4 billion increase in net unrealized gains on available-for-sale debt securities.
+After excluding derivative assets and net unrealized gains and losses, total cash and invested assets as of December 31, 2020 were \$30.4 billion compared to \$28.8 billion at December 31, 2019, including an increase in available-for-sale debt securities of \$1.2 billion, driven by cash flows from our growing life and annuity business.
+The remainder of the portfolio consists primarily of commercial mortgage loans, partnerships and other invested assets, cash, trading debt securities, equity securities, policy loans, and other short-term investments.

-Total liabilities as of December 31, 2019 were \$32.1 billion, compared to \$27.8 billion as of December 31, 2018.
-The increase of \$4.3 billion in 2019 was primarily due to an increase in policyholder account liabilities consistent with our strong sales in 2019, an increase in the market value of derivative liabilities, an increase in other liabilities primarily related to the timing of cash settlements on investment purchases, and an increase in debt resulting from the April 2019 issuance of an additional \$128 million of 5.25% surplus notes due 2068.
+Total liabilities as of December 31, 2020 were \$35.9 billion, compared to \$32.1 billion as of December 31, 2019.
+The increase of \$1.9 billion in 2020 was primarily due to increases in policyholder account liabilities and derivative liabilities.